 In addition to reporting financial results in accordance with generally accepted accounting principles, or GAAP, the Company provides adjusted EBITDA and free cash flow, which are non-GAAP financial measures.
 Adjusted EBITDA excludes certain non-cash and other specified charges.
 Free cash flow is defined as cash flow from operating activities less capital expenditures.
 In addition the use of a last twelve months ("LTM") period is not in accordance with GAAP.
-The LTM period presented is the mathematical addition of the results of the third and fourth quarters of fiscal 2011 and the first and second quarters of fiscal 2012.
+The LTM period presented is the mathematical addition of the results of the fourth quarter of fiscal 2011 and the first, second and third quarters of fiscal 2012.
 The Company believes these non-GAAP financial measures are useful to help investors better understand its past financial performance and prospects for the future.
 However, the presentation of adjusted EBITDA and free cash flow is not meant to be considered in isolation or as a substitute for financial information provided in accordance with GAAP.
 Management believes the adjusted EBITDA and free cash flow financial measures assist in providing a more complete understanding of the Company's underlying operational results and trends, and management uses these measures along with the corresponding GAAP financial measures to manage the Company's business, to evaluate its performance compared to prior periods and the marketplace, and to establish operational goals.
-A reconciliation of GAAP to non-GAAP financial results discussed in this presentation is contained in the Company's most recent earnings release, which can be found on our website at www.mc.com/investor.
+A reconciliation of GAAP to non-GAAP financial results discussed in this presentation is contained in the Appendix hereto.